 4.4.2 Course Load

-Students are normally not advised to take more than 6.0 units toward the Certificate in any term.
+Students are normally not advised to take more than 6.0 units toward the Certificate in any term if they are also enrolled in another degree or diploma program.

 Current Queen’s undergraduate students are strongly encouraged to discuss their course load with an Academic Advisor in their home faculty if they plan to take more or fewer units than the normal load for their year of study.
 Students who wish to exceed their normal term limit must consult with their home faculty.